bianca9901/cheers-quiz/README.md

  **As a first-time visitor my goal is to find out what this website is about so that I can learn more.**

-**As a first time visitor my goal is to know what my current score is so that I know my level.
+**As a first-time visitor my goal is to know what my current score is so that I know my level.
 Therefore I take this quiz.**

 ### **Returning Visitor Goals:**

 **As a returning visitor my goal is to repeat the phrases so that I can see if I can get a better score**

-**As a returning visitor my goal is to find the Cheers-Quiz’ social media so that I can follow and interact with them.**
+**As a returning visitor my goal is to find the Cheers-Quiz’s social media so that I can follow and interact with them.**

 **As a returning visitor my goal is to contact the quiz authors so that I can ask further questions or suggest an improvement.**

 ### **Frequent Visitor Goals:**

-**As a frequent visitor my goal is to get a full score so that I know that I memorised all the phrases.**
+**As a frequent visitor my goal is to get a full score so that I know that I memorized all the phrases.**

 ## Existing features

 ### Home page general
 #### The landing page displays
-The logo,
+* The Logo,
-A description about the quiz.
+* A description of the quiz.
-The quiz
+* The Quiz
-The footer
+* The Footer

 ![Home page](documentation/landing-page.png)

-### The logo
+### The Logo
 Bild

-### A description about the Quiz
+### A description of the Quiz
 Bild

 #### The Quiz
-The quiz section displays a button with the text ‘’start’’ that when pressed will display the first question.
+1. The quiz section displays a button with the text ‘’start’’ that when pressed will display the first question.

-When the first question is displayed, the start question gets removed and the user will be presented with question 1 and 4 alternative answers where only on is correct.
-After the user has chosen their answer a colour of green will be displayed if tit was guessed correctly, and a colour of red will be displayed if guessed wrong.
-They will then have the option to click the button ‘’next’’.
-After they had clicked next, question number 2 and following 4 alternative will be displayed.
-This time the user will have two options, to select ‘’next’’ button or ‘’restart’’ button.
+2. When the first question is displayed, the start question gets removed and the user will be presented with question 1 with the following 4 alternative answers where only one is correct.

+3. When the user has chosen their answer a color of green will be displayed if it was guessed correctly, and a colour of red will be displayed if guessed wrong.

+4. Then the user has the option to click the button ‘’next’’.
+After they had clicked next, question number 2 and the following 4 alternatives will be displayed.
+This time the user will have two options, to select the ‘’next’’ button or and ‘’restart’’ button.

-If the visitor Finnish all questions their score will be displayed.
-The visitor gets 1 point for every correct answer with the maximum score of 10.
+5. If the visitor finishes all questions, their score will be displayed.
+The visitor gets 1 point for every correct answer with a maximum score of 10.

-*
+6. The score will display the text "You can say cheers in x/10 languages!"

 ![Class selection section](documentation/class-selection-section.png)